In this article we will show you how you can add a modern Preloader to your SharePoint sites. This will improve the user experience significantly.

-- Under Site Settings click on the Manage site features link.
+- Under the Site Actions category open the Manage site features link.

-- Enable the SharePoint Server Publishing site features click the Activate button.
+- Enable the SharePoint Server Publishing feature by clicking the Activate button.

 - This article requires a basic knowledge of the HTML language, and how to edit HTML pages.

-- If you came to this article from the Branding and Customization Tool, and you have already configured your desired Preloader, you can jump right into ( Part 2: Add Preloader Code to Master Page ) of this article.
+- If you came to this article from the Theme Builder and you have already configured your desired Preloader, you can jump right into Part 2: Add Preloader Code to Master Page of this article.

-- Before editing your master page file, you need to know which master page is applied to your site, to know this, go to Site Settings > Site Master Page Settings, and see the value of the drop-down menu as shown in the next figure:
+- Before editing your master page file, you need to know which master page is applied to your site.
+To check this, go to the Site Settings > Site Master Page Settings, and see the value of the drop-down menu as shown in the next figure:

 Part 1: Building Your Custom Preloader

-You need to generate the code for your awesome Preloader with your branding colors and the company logo if you wish to use it.
+You need to generate the code for your preloader with your branding colors and the company logo if you wish to use it.

 Navigate to Utilities > Preloader:

-For the purpose of this article, I am going to set the following values for the Preloader, but feel free to customize them to fit your needs.
+For the purpose of this article, we are going to set the following values for the Preloader, but feel free to customize them to fit your needs:

-And in case you are happy with it, click the Copy button to copy the auto-generated preloader code into your clipboard.
+Once you are happy with it, click the Copy button (2) to copy the auto-generated preloader code into your clipboard

 Part 2: Add Preloader Code to Master Page

-Preloader code will work best if added to the very top of web pages code.
-No better place than the top of the <head>
+Preloader code will work the best if add it to the very top of web pages code.
+There is no better place for that than the top of the <head> tag.

 Now that you have the code for your Preloader, it's time to put it into the Master page.

-If you have a trouble finding your master page, please check How to Find the Master Page solution.
+If you have trouble finding your master page, please check How to Find the Master Page solution.

-Note: ShortPoint Preloader does not depend on the kind of your master page, and it can even be applied to customized master pages.
+Note: ShortPoint Preloader does not depend on the kind of your master page.
+It can even be applied to customized master pages.

 - Select your master page HTML file.

-Note: After the file had been downloaded into your machine, it will be good to take a copy of this file as a backup just in case things went wrong so that you can upload the clean master page back in case something goes wrong.
+Note: After the file is downloaded, it will be a good idea to make a copy of this file as a backup, so you can upload the clean master page back in case something goes wrong.

-- Comments are surrounding the preloader code to make it easy for you to spot the start and end of preloader code;
+1. Comments that are surrounding the preloader code, make it easy for you to spot the start and end of preloader code.

-- In case you want to remove it later, remove all the starting comment, code between, and the ending comment ( see next figure for more info ).
+2. If you want to remove the preloader later, delete the starting comment, code between, and the ending comment as shown below:

-Now that you have updated the master page HTML file, its time to put it back into the server.
+After you updated the master page HTML file, it's time to put it back to the server.

-Another dialog will appear asking you to enter some information about the master page.
-Just click Check In button:
+Another dialog window will appear asking you to enter some information about the master page.
+Clicking the Check In button is enough:

-Note: If you do not publish your master page file, your site visitors might see a "Sign In" link while Preloader is spinning, and in some cases, they might get an authentication prompt, so for the best experience, make sure to publish the master page always.
+Note: If you do not publish your master page file, your site visitors might see a "Sign In" link while Preloader is spinning, and in some cases, they might get an authentication prompt, so for the best experience, make sure to always publish the master page.

 Preloader is not working nicely on IE. Help!

 The Preloader is supposed to work on IE10+, Edge, Firefox, Chrome and Opera Browsers.
 However, sometimes you might find that neither Preloader is animating nor the Preloader icon is spinning if you open your site page on either IE10 or IE11.
 There are two possible reasons of this issue:

-You need to edit the master page, following the same steps mentioned above for pasting preloader code, and to do the following modification to the master page file:
+You need to edit the master page, following the same steps mentioned above for pasting preloader code, and to do the following modifications to the master page file:

-2. Then upload the master page file back, check in and publish.
+2. Upload the master page file back, check in and publish

-If your IE shows a blue icon before the address, as in the next image, then it means that your IE will be forced to render using an earlier version of IE:
+If your IE shows a blue icon before the address, as on the screenshot below, it means that your IE will be forced to render using an earlier version of IE:

 You need to contact your IT department and tell them to turn off the IE Enterprise Mode from the Group Policy Management tools.

-Did you know that the preloader code generated by ShortPoint Branding and Customization tool, is a platform agnostic?
+Did you know that the preloader code generated by ShortPoint Branding and Customization tool, is platform-agnostic?

 It means you can add this preloader code into sites that do not have ShortPoint installed, and it will run there perfectly.